-According to Jerry Schaad's book, the railroad camp ruins are located NW of Indian Hill so I felt pretty confident we could find them.
+According to Jerry Schaad’s book, the railroad camp ruins are located northwest of Indian Hill so I felt pretty confident we could find them.

 We continued our hike, still in a state of awe and commenting that we need a better camera.
 In our 15 years coming out to Anza Borrego we have only seen one Desert Bighorn, which illustrates how rare these animals are.
 To see a herd of seven moving up a cliff in unison is just amazing.

 We never were able to find the railroad construction camp which at this point seemed somewhat trivial, but vowed to come back one day and find it.
 Who knows maybe we will get lucky again. 😉

 Anza Borrego Desert Bighorn Sheep Article – Mark Jorgensen